This dice baseball game is a great fit for kids.

-This dice baseball game is a little different than the rest that you will find on the market.
+This dice baseball game is slightly different from the rest you will find on the market.

-Here, we are using dice that move the players around the infield to demonstrate how a hit will affect the other baseball players on base.
+Here, we use dice that move the players around the infield to demonstrate how a hit affects the other baseball players on base.

-When a player is on third, and a player hits a double, the third base player stays put.
-However, if the player hits a triple, the third base player comes home and scores a point.
+When a player is on third and a player hits a double, the third base player stays put.
+However, if the player hits a triple, the third-base player comes home and scores a point.
+Still with me?
+Follow the how-to steps below, and it will begin to make more sense.

 Indoor games such as this inspire children to create simple activities on thier own.